ART THAT MATTERSby Spannenburg.Art

 The Narrative

-The shift from shadow to being seen
+The shift from shadow to visibility

 In this profound chapter of the ESTRANGED series, ARJAN SPANNENBURG explores the physical and psychological landscape of transition.
 Through the portrait of DANNY, the artist documents the momentous shift from a life of hiding to one of expansive self-expression.
 SPANNENBURG utilises the upward-reaching stems and complex leaf patterns to mirror DANNY’S own growth and the "unfolding of wings."
 The artist focuses on the body as a site of history and victory, where the marks of surgery are not viewed as flaws, but as evidence of a hard-won battle for alignment.
 It is a study of the quiet strength required to navigate a world that often stumbles over identities that exist beyond the traditional binary.

-Celebrating the beauty of a lived narrative
+Celebrating the beauty of the lived narrative

 Visual Analysis